This was originally written in August 2017 but has since been updated.

 6. Lashing Out

 Because of sites like Yelp or Google Reviews, you have to accept the fact that not all comments and reviews are going to be full of praise and adoration.
 Negative comments are going to happen.
+Even fake negative comments happen.
 Don’t just delete the comment, ignore it, or try to shift the responsibility.
-That is a fantastic way to make an angry customer an irate customer.
+That is a fantastic way to make an angry customer an irate customer and prevent others from doing business with you if it's poorly handled.
 Acknowledging the issue and offering to move the discussion to a more private platform like email can usually assuage the angry customer and show others that your business is taking action to remedy the situation and prevent problems in the future.

 Demand Attention in the Right Ways